MicrosoftDocs/IntuneDocs.cs-cz/intune/enrollment/troubleshoot-ios-enrollment-errors.md

 ---
-title: Řešení potíží s registrací zařízení s iOS v Microsoft Intune
+title: Troubleshooting iOS device enrollment problems in Microsoft Intune
 titleSuffix: Microsoft Intune
-description: Návrhy pro řešení některých nejběžnějších problémů při registraci zařízení se systémem iOS v Intune.
+description: Suggestions for troubleshooting some of the most common problems when you enroll iOS devices in Intune.
 keywords: ''
 author: ErikjeMS
 ms.author: erikje